BK-BilalKhan/Universal-Turing-Machine-v1.1/README.md

 ![utm-image01](https://cloud.githubusercontent.com/assets/26347107/24378748/82b9a0f6-135d-11e7-89b8-8a6dabff5ff5.png)

 ## Description of UTM v1.1
-Evergthing is available on this repository.
+Everything is available on this project.
 I will explain it soon in details.
 Sorry about that.

 ## Licence
 Universal Turing Machine is free software: you can redistribute it and/or modify